po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

 ## Overview

 In this class, we will work on the Unit 03 Mini-Project and then move onto Unit 04 on Web APIs.
 This will be the students' first introduction to the DOM.
+Students will gain experience using Web APIs to create, get, and append elements.

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` in Unit 03 through `XX-Stu_Activity-Title` in Unit 04.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` in Unit 03 through `08-Stu_Create-Append` in Unit 04.

 * Be sure to review the activities and try to anticipate questions that students might ask.

-* This is a critical unit as it introduces real-world use cases for the programming concepts students learned in the previous unit (JavaScript) and will set them up for success when transitioning to front-end frameworks (React) at the end of the course.

-* JavaScript is what ties together HTML and CSS and brings the user experience to life.
-Let students know that the work they are doing with JavaScript now will pay off heavily as the course proceeds.

-* Students will be working with JavaScript throughout the whole course, be sure to remind them often that these are the building blocks for success.

-* That said, the activities are designed to encourage independent exploration and experimentation as there are dozens of DOM methods available to developers and we will only scratch the surface here with those most commonly used.
-So have fun!
+* This unit introduces DOM traversal and manipulation.
+This is a difficult topic for learners new to programming.
+If students feel overwhelmed, encourage them to talk through the challenge&mdash;in plain language&mdash;with their partner before they begin to write their solutions.
+You could also encourage them to reference a [visual of the DOM tree](https://docs.google.com/presentation/d/1D3DGPpajoRdzTxMterML_jQqcIy_yhoCrUSdpJhYE5Q/edit#slide=id.g61fae5cd04_0_31) like the one found in the slide deck.

+* Be prepared to switch between your browser, IDE, and console when demonstrating the activities in this lesson.
+It is important for students to see how manipulating the DOM with Web APIs affects what is displayed in the browser.

 * Remind students to do a `git pull` of the class repo to have today's activities ready and open in VS Code.

 * If you are comfortable doing so, live-code the solutions to the activities.
 If not, just use the solutions provided and follow the prompts and talking points for review.